 We take the green road

-What makes Marmoleum flooring special is that it is created entirely from raw materials obtained from their natural habitat right where they grow and renew, often in just 12 months time.
+These raw materials are obtained from their natural habitat right where they grow and renew, often in just 12 months time.
 Jute and flax are annual crops that can be harvested just like wheat or corn.
 Extracting rosin is a continuous process, while wood flour, a waste material from the timber industry, is derived from European production forests.
 Limestone is available in abundance.

-Because of its unique properties, its natural ingredients and its modern manufacturing process, Marmoleum is a CO2 neutral product.
-Find out more about the sustainable character of Marmoleum on our CO2 neutral flooring section.
+Because of its unique properties, its natural ingredients and its modern manufacturing process, Marmoleum is a CO2 neutral product range, measured from cradle to gate.
+Find out more about the sustainable character of Marmoleum on our CO2 neutral section.